nschlia/ffmpegfs/INSTALL.md

 Though not necessary, as to read the bluray tracks java support is not required, so this is simply cosmetical.

+**Switching between repository version and source builds**

+It is easy to switch between both worlds.
+You can do that as many times as you want to, alas the cache directory will be cleared every time.
+But it will be rebuild in the background so this will almost go unnoticed.

+To switch from repository to a source build do

+   apt-get remove ffmpegfs

+Then follow the steps under "Building FFmpegfs yourself".
+If you do not remove the repository version, you self-build could be unadvertedly up- or downgraded when a new version becomes available from the repository.

+To switch from a source build to a repository installation change to the build directory and do

+   make uninstall

+Then follow the steps under "Installation from repository".

 COPYRIGHT
 ---------